 The chassis department is one of the most versatile in all of Formula Student team Delft, using the expertise of many studies, from mechanical engineering to industrial design.
 The chassis is designed in detail, incorporating factors such as weight, stiffness and ergonomics.
 In this process making trade offs is key, for example you can make the car as stiff as you want, but by doing so you're adding weight, so finding the perfect balance between advantages from stiffness and disadvantages from weight is essential to the performance of the car.

 Our car is basically a computer on wheels - a very fast one, mind you - so having a good team of electronics experts is crucial to getting around the track as quickly as possible.
 Mainly populated by electrical engineers, the electronics department offers great insight in high- and low voltage applied electrical systems.
-There is also a huge responsibility for the electronics department, as the components should be sealed off very well.
+There is also a huge responsibility for the embedded department, as the components should be sealed off very well.
 Not just to comply to the rules of the competitions, but more importantly to ensure the safety of our entire crew.
 This is especially hard with the accessibility of the electronics systems in mind, as we need to be able to change malfunctioning components in the blink of an eye at the events.